 All disclosures contained in this pricing supplement regarding the Underlying, including, without limitation, its make-up, method of calculation, and changes in its components, have been derived from publicly available sources.
 The information reflects the policies of, and is subject to change by, the sponsor of the SPX (the "Underlying Sponsor").
 The Underlying Sponsor, which licenses the copyright and all other rights to the Underlying, has no obligation to continue to publish, and may discontinue publication of, the Underlying.
 The consequences of the Underlying Sponsor discontinuing publication of the Underlying are discussed in "Description of the Notes - Discontinuance of an Index" in the accompanying product supplement.
-None of us, the Guarantor, the calculation, maintenance or publication of the Underlying or any successor index.
+None of us, the Guarantor, the calculation agent, or BofAS accepts any responsibility for the calculation, maintenance or publication of the Underlying or any successor index.
 None of us, the Guarantor, BofAS or any of our other affiliates makes any representation to you as to the future performance of the Underlying.
 You should make your own investigation into the Underlying.

-The S&P 500[®] Index
+The S&P 500® Index